 Tap or click the app you want to share with and follow the on-screen instructions.

 You can only send an invitation or get a link if you have Windows 8.1 and Windows RT 8.1.
-For more information, see Installing the latest Windows 8.1 Update.
+For more information, see Install the Windows 8.1 Update (KB 2919355).

 If you see the error message Sorry, there was a problem, it's likely that a problem occurred during the upgrade that can be fixed by restoring the default libraries.
 If the app still isn't working after trying this, have a look at the Music, Photos and Video community page in the Windows forum for other possible solutions.